 Bras are available in a variety of styles to suit every woman’s body type and silhouette.
 It’s easy to confuse you with the myriad of names, styles, and types.
 The balconette bra is one of many bras.
-But what exactly is a balconette bra?
-When is it best for a woman’s silhouette?
-Today we’re going to talk about everything about the balconette bra。
+But what is a balconette bra exactly?

 What Is A Balconette Bra?